 From this, the victim will receive a rather large telephone bill.
 Unfortunately, there is no redress for the victim with his telephone service provider because he actually voluntarily initiated the call to the number in the missed message.
 The most galling part is that the victim is tricked into paying for a telephone call to listen to elevator music or a useless advertisement.
-It does not cost the perpetrators one single cent to run a massive nationwide telephone advertising campaign, simply because they use pre-programmed automatic diallers to call mobile numbers and hang up after one ring, before the victims answer.
+It does not cost the perpetrators one single cent to run a massive nationwide telephone advertising campaign, simply because they use pre-programmed automatic random diallers to call mobile numbers and hang up after one ring, before the victims answer.

 In Australia, a call that is terminated before the connection is made is totally free.
 However the missed call registers on the recipient's mobile phone, complete with the return phone number, because the scammers ensure that their Caller ID number sending is activated.
 This is the whole basis of the scam.
-So because most people are socially programmed to think that missed calls should be called back in case there is an emergency, they ring and find themselves listening to dodgy advertisements at their expense.
+So because people are socially programmed to think that missed calls should be called back in case there is an emergency, they ring and find themselves listening to dodgy advertisements at premium overseas numbers at their expense.

 This is what social engineering is all about, using people's human nature and gullibility to force or trick them into doing something that they would normally not do.
 It is very prevalent in Internet scams, for instance where victims receive emails purporting to be from their bank, telling them that they have to click on a link (that actually takes them to a fake bank website) and provide confidential information, such as their usernames and passwords that eventuate in their bank accounts being rapidly cleaned out by the scammers.
 Read about various scams in other pages on this website and learn how to avoid being fleeced by crooks.

 Don't be suckered by the mobile phone scam.
 If legitimate contacts call and do not reach you immediately, they will soon ring back or leave a message on your answering service if it is important.
 Most smartphones will display a caller's name if that caller is in the phone's contact list, but if an unknown or unrecognised number is displayed, the best thing is to do nothing.
 If it really is legitimate or important, the caller will phone back.
-If it's trivial, a wrong number or a scam, you won't hear from them again.
+If it's trivial, a wrong number or a scam, hopefully you won't hear from them again.

 There are many SMS companies that promote competitions, quizzes, games, match-making and ring-tones.
 They advertise in magazines and on television, usually late at night and use high-energy advertisements, distracting visuals and hard-to-read fine print disclaimers.